-As stated earlier (Table1) 95 factories answered the questionnaire of this survey and it was found that 75 factories were closed as stated in the list by BGMEA.
-However, not all of the factories that stated closed in the BGMEA list are really closed.
-The survey found that 16 factories are still in operation from the list (Table 2).
-The survey also examined the major location areas of the surveyed factories.
-It was identified that most of the factories were located within the premise of Dhaka city (73.43%) and the other 26.57 % factories were located outside Dhaka.
-The factories were concentrated within Mirpur, Ramna and Mohammadpur, Tejgaon & Dhanmondi areas.
-Also outside Dhaka GAzipur, Ashulia & Savar had higher concentration of the surveyed factories.
+As stated earlier (Table 1), 95 factories answered the survey questionnaire.
+It was found that 75 factories were closed as stated in the list by BGMEA.
+However, not all of the factories that were stated to have been closed in the BGMEA list were actually closed.
+The survey found that 16 of the listed factories are still in operation (Table 2).
+The survey also examined the major location of the surveyed factories.
+It was found that most of the factories were located within the Dhaka city (73.43%) and the other 26.57 % factories were located outside Dhaka.
+The factories were concentrated within Mirpur, Ramna, Mohammadpur, Tejgaon and Dhanmondi areas.
+Also, outside Dhaka Gazipur, Ashulia and Savar had higher concentrations of the surveyed factories.